Playing with Monte-Carlo Tree Search

 The interactive interface is implemented based on [7].
 The game interfaces and data representations of Tic-Tac-Toe and Sokoban are presented below.
 You can activate either game by hovering your mouse pointer over its corresponding image.

-You can select whether you want to play the game as the first or second player by clicking the corresponding "Human" or "AI" button .
+You can select whether you want to play the game as the first or second player by clicking the corresponding “Human” or “AI” button.
 The objective of the game is to connect three of your pieces in a row, column, or diagonal.
-The right panel presents the current state of the Tic-Tac-Toe game as a 3x3 matrix, where unoccupied cells are symbolized by empty spaces.
-Your pieces and the ones of the AI opponent are denoted by "1" and "-1", respectively.

 Game: Tic-Tac-Toe